 Use a combination of traps and bait, handpicking, barriers, repellents, and predators to effectively control their environment and routines – and your plants won’t be bothered by the gooey little pests again!

-What about you folks, do you have any garden problems or questions you’d like to see addressed in an article?
-If so, drop us a line in the comments below, or on our Facebook page.
+What about you folks, do you have any garden problems or questions you’d like to see addressed about these hungry gastropods?
+If so, drop us a line in the comments below!

 About Lorna Kring